 When you are done, you should leave the sand rake somewhere along the outside of the bunker.
 Do not leave the rake in the bunker.

-So, what are you supposed to say after someone hits their golf shot.
+What are you supposed to say after someone hits their golf shot.
 Usually it is something like:

 “great shot”, “good ball”, “nice one”.

 Anything that is positive is good.
 Unless you have that relationship with someone and want to give them a hard time.
 But typically that doesn’t go over all that well with anyone.
-Just sayin’ :).

 14. Riding Cart Etiquette

 Respecting the golf course is a big thing.
 Superintendents and maintenance crews spend a lot of time trying to keep a golf course in good condition.

 When riding in a golf cart see if there are any rules for the day.
 It might be that carts need to “stay on the cart path”.
 This means that you can not drive the carts on the fairways or any parts of the grass.

 Typically this happens when there has been a lot of rain that day or the day before.
 Carts might tear up the course and do harm to the fairways.

 Also, be sure to follow the “cart” signs.